 14. Go Shopping

 If you are in need of some retail therapy during your trip, there are many opportunities for shopping in Cozumel.
 These are some of the main shopping areas where you’ll find clothing, souvenirs, jewelry and more:

 ⇒ See Also: 21 Awesome Things To Do in Oaxaca City

 15. Experience Temazcal Cozumel

-The whole ceremony is a very spiritual experience and if you have a chance, don’t miss it.
+The whole ceremony is a very spiritual experience and if you have a chance, don’t miss it (there are a few places, but you can check out this one).
 This is one of the most unique things to do in Cozumel.